Atterbury & Company (Atterbury Glass Company)

 Eastlake (“Robin”) pattern mug in white milk glass, circa 1880s-1890s.
 This is the 2-compartment Shaving Mug variant.

-Atterbury & Company -- Ceres or Cameo (original pattern name Medallion) mug in yellow amber.
-This is a different mold than the example in blackglass, below.
+Ceres or Cameo (original pattern name Medallion) mug in yellow amber.
+This is a different mold than the example in black glass, shown below.

-Ceres or Cameo (original pattern name Medallion) mug in yellow amber, early 1880s.
-This is from a different mold than the example in black glass, below.
+Ceres or Cameo (original pattern name Medallion) mug in yellow amber.
+This is a different mold than the example in black glass, shown below.

 Other mugs produced by Atterbury include Medallion (also known as “Ceres“or “Cameo“) and Leaf.
 Three different styles of “Swan” mugs are believed to be Atterbury products, including Swan with Ring Handle, Swimming Swan Variant #1, and Swimming Swan #2).
 Several other mugs are also believed to have been made by Atterbury, (judging from the range of colors they have been reported in) but there is a lack of catalog listings or other 100% solid documentation to back up those attributions.
 This includes Crossed Cords & PrismsOwl & Horseshoe, and Mephistopheles (the variant with an identical handle to the Ceres mugs).
 The Owl & Horseshoe mug has a handle virtually identical to the one on Eastlake.